Sleeping

-Many people might think the idea is just plain stupid or even delusional in the modern and comfortable world we find ourselves in; where a hotel, hostel or campground is usually just a stone’s throw away but also where it seems, everything in life costs money.
+Many people might think the idea is just plain stupid; delusional even, particularly given the modern and comfortable world we find ourselves in, where a hotel, hostel or campground is usually just a stone’s throw away.
+Of course, this also comes at a non figuratively speaking cost.

 It wasn’t always this way of course.
 You only have to go back a mere hundred and fifty years or perhaps to the start of the industrial revolution to find a world very different from the one before our eyes now.